History of chatbots: What was, what is and what will be

 Even UNICEF roped in such bots to conduct research on social causes.
 Some of these resulted in projects in collaboration with governments to drive real social change.
 Because of this, the lives of millions dramatically improved.

-Engati can help organizations drive such campaigns with chatbots that operate in over 80 languages.
+Engati can help organizations drive such campaigns with chatbots that operate in multiple languages.
 This would enable them to work with non-English speaking communities for the first time in the history of chatbots.

 The future of chatbots

 We cannot narrate the history of chatbots without attempting to predict how it could tie into the future.
 Here's our take on it.

 The future of chatbots lies heavily in Conversational AI (Conversational Artificial Intelligence).
 Now, users want bots that can understand their questions and commands based on previous interactions that they engaged in.
 Millennials and Gen Z are becoming more socially conscious.

 With Gen Z dealing with more mental health, body image and loneliness issues than all the other age groups so far, users would like to have chatbots that can gauge their emotional state based on conversational context and respond in an appropriate and sensitive manner.